liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/06-service-access-policies.markdown

 You can use both tools to develop a token verification module (a module that implements custom security token verification for use in authorizing remote clients) for your app to use.
-For example, this module may contain a JSON Web Token implementation for @product@'s remote API.
+For example, this module may contain a JSON Web Token implementation for @sharepoint@'s remote API.
 A custom token verification module must use the Service Access Policies API during the remote API/web service call to grant the associated policy during the request.
 The module